Application Steps and Eligibility

 the academic calendar when it is available.

-Class schedules will be determined early summer based on confirmed numbers of students in each track.
-However, you may not receive a copy of your class schedule until just before you arrive or at orientation in September.
+may not receive a copy of your class schedule until just before you arrive or at orientation in September.

-The number of students participating in each track is determined by the number of applicants/ acceptances each academic term.
+The number of students participating in each track is determined by the number of applicants/acceptances each academic term.
 We strive to keep the size of the classes small, usually no more than 10 students per professor in a given track.

 Our Global and International Studies courses are taught only in English.